 Let’s set out some hard and fast rules for gaining lean muscle mass:

 Keep things simple

-It’s easy to be dazzled with the vast array of different exercise selections and variations we see on Instagram and in health & fitness magazines, but remember they all have requirements to deliver content.
+It’s easy to be dazzled by the vast array of different exercise selections and variations we see on Instagram and in health & fitness magazines, but remember they all have requirements to deliver content.
 Bodybuilders and athletes mostly incorporate the core lifts such as squats, deadlifts, presses and rows, which are time-tested and work well.
 Not only that, but you’ll only be able to track your progress if you can compare lifts on the same exercises.

 Starting out of the block, I would suggest three total body workouts per week, using a rep range of about 10 reps per set.
 Continue to vary your training after each six-week training phase by varying your volume, exercise selection, rep ranges or rest times in order to keep offering your body a fresh stimulus.

 In order to gain lean muscle mass I would suggest maintaining on average a 10% caloric surplus over the course of the week.
 To determine your required caloric intake the Harris-Benedict Equation is the most accurate for males.
 For females, the Cunningham Equation is most accurate.